UC Master Gardeners, Santa Clara County, CA

 Small watermelon

-Each pair of “A” Group plants were split and planted down each side of both beds in reverse order such that 1A1 was opposite 8A2, where the first digit is the plant variety number, the second the group, and the third the 1st or 2nd plant of a variety.
+Each pair of “A” Group plants were split and planted down each side of both beds in reverse order such that 1A1 was opposite 8A2, where the first digit is the plant variety number, the second the group, and the third the first or second plant of a variety.
 This separated the two plants of each “A” group which helped in discerning soil fertility and disease problems from a variety of characteristics.
 Remember, these were supposed to be small plants.

-Each of the “B” Group varieties was planted as a pair with plants 12” apart.
+Each of the “B” Group varieties was planted as a pair with plants 12 inches apart.
 It was felt that if they were not planted together it would become too difficult to assure which plant variety a melon came from due to limited growing space.
 Even so, marker sticks were required to identify each melon with its plant.

 Watering